28 Hubert Street

 TEL: (US) 1-212-643-1985

-US artists and curators in all disciplines are invited to apply for the Back Apartment Residency in St. Petersburg, Russia.
+US and international artists and curators in all disciplines are invited to apply for the Back Apartment Residency in St. Petersburg, Russia.
 Preference is given to artists and curators working in the fields of social practice, community engagement, and public art.
+Interested artists and curators can apply by completing the online application form.
+Applications are available online until February 10, 2022 (for residencies between September 1, 2022 and February 28, 2023).
 Please, read the following guidelines carefully before starting your application at the bottom of this page.

 Artists and curators working in all disciplines are invited to apply for 2 – 4 week residencies in St. Petersburg, Russia.
 Preference is given to artists and curators working in the fields of socially engaged art and public art, but artists working in other fields are also welcome to apply.